James Orrock: Art collector and dealer

-Today, Orrock is also notable as having commissioned many of the copies associated with the works of John Constable.
-His association with one copy of A Sea Beach Brighton painting by Constable was featured on the BBC One's Fake or Fortune? in January 2014.
+Orrock is still often suspected of having commissioned many copies and works in the style of John Constable.
+His association with A Sea Beach, Brighton painting by Constable was featured on the BBC One's Fake or Fortune? in January 2014.

 Thomas Griffith, Turner's friend and agent/dealer was one of the executors of his estate.
 The artist gifted a very large early sea peace "Shipwreck, the Rescue" 161 x 222 cm. to Griffith (presumably the documented "Stormy Picture" they had discussed, in need of cleaning and restoring c1844).
 This sea piece was one of the earliest, if not the first of Turner's monumental sea piece series, c1801-02.
 He was only 26 at the time and this series made his fame early on.
 "Shipwreck, the Rescue' passed from Sir J.C.
-Robinson, surveyor of Queen Victoria's pictures, then to James Orrock Esq.
+Robinson, surveyor of Queen Victoria's pictures, then to James Orrock.

+It is also considered that two watercolours by David Cox bought by Leverhulme from Orrock were not by Cox.

+The scale of his involvement with the art trade and with collectors such as John Ruskin is clear in the two volume book about him by Byron Webber, published in London, by Chatto and Windus in 1903: James Orrock R.I., Painter, Connoisseur, Collector.

+The British Museum has watercolours by JMW Turner, Copley Fielding and David Cox (one each), all sold by Orrock in his sale at Christie's on 6 June, 1904, where bought (via Agnew's) by George Salting and included in his Salting Bequest in 1910.

+Orrock donated various paintings, by himself and others, to museums during his lifetime, backing up his activism encouraging better representation of British art.